gflohr/Parse-Kayak/lib/Parse/Kalex.md

 as you want inside the same program.
 All of these scanners are then *reentrant*.

-*Object-oriented* is kind of a synonym for *reentrant* in this case.
+Object-oriented is somewhat a synonym for reentrant in this case.
 But reentrant kalex scanners deliberately sacrifice best OO practices, not only for compatibility with classical lex/flex behavior but also for the idea of allowing you to mess around with the internals of the scanner as long as you know what you are doing.
-Calling these scanners reentrant instead and not object-oriented is an inexpensive defense against accusations from the OO police.
+Calling these scanners reentrant instead of object-oriented is an inexpensive defense against all kinds of accusations from the OO police for these design flaws or decisions.

 ## Setting the Perl Package